AherRahul/portfolio-v1/content/articles/frontend-system-design-1-3.md

 ![image.png](https://res.cloudinary.com/duojkrgue/image/upload/v1744045770/Portfolio/FrontendSystemDesignCourse/3_sskfuy.png)

-If you are a junior developer, a senior developer, or just a complete newbie, this is going to be a great place to learn about REST APIs—what they are, why they are used, and how they work.
+If you are a junior developer, a senior developer, or just a complete newbie, this is going to be a great place to learn about REST API—what they are, why they are used, and how they work.
 This is going to be a long blog, so it’s for serious readers.
 If you prefer short TikTok-like videos for instant information, this might not be for you.
 Let’s get started!

 ### What We Will Learn in This Blog